Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: Model Verification

-The \citet{Posti2018} observations extend to low stellar masses, where they find that the $j_\ast$--$M_\ast$ relation remains as a single, unbroken power-law, challenging many galaxy-formation models which predict a flattening of the relation at low masses \citep[e.g.][]{Stevens2016}.
-Our model, in contrast, is consistent with the \citet{Posti2018} observations, showing no flattening of the $j_\ast$--$M_\ast$ relation at lower stellar masses. \citet{Posti2018} posit that this flattening is due to assuming a constant disc-to-halo specific angular momentum ratio$j_d/j_H$ with mass, since they find that lower mass galaxies require a much smaller $j_d/j_H$.
-We make no explicit assumptions regarding the $j_d/j_H$ ratio and its mass dependence; once we assume that $j_{\textrm{gas}}/j_H=1$ for gas cooling from the halo, the model then self-consistently tracks changes in the angular momentum for each galaxy throughout its history.
+The \citet{Posti2018} observations extend to low stellar masses, where they find that the $j_\ast$--$M_\ast$ relation remains as a single, unbroken power-law, challenging, for example, the \citet{Stevens2016} galaxy-formation model which predicts a flattening of the relation at low masses ($M_\ast<10^9M_\odot$).
+Our model shows no significant flattening of the $j_\ast$--$M_\ast$ relation at $M_\ast<10^9M_\odot$, however, our predictions at these masses are insignificant due to our simulation convergence limits of $M_\ast=10^{8.65}M_\odot$.
+The lack of flattening produced by our model is consistent with the \citet{Posti2018} observations, as well as the \citet{Lagos2017} and \citet{Zoldan2018} models, for example. \citet{Posti2018} posit that this flattening is due to assuming a constant disc-to-halo specific angular momentum ratio$j_d/j_H$ with mass, since they find that lower mass galaxies require a much smaller $j_d/j_H$.
+We make no explicit assumptions regarding the $j_d/j_H$ ratio and its mass dependence; once we assume that $j_{\textrm{cold}}/j_H=1$ for gas cooling from the halo, the model then self-consistently tracks changes in the angular momentum for each galaxy throughout its history.
 We show the relation between $j_\ast/j_H$ ratio and stellar and halo mass for our galaxies in Figure \ref{AMRatioMass}.